Jerey/Jerey.github.io/src/content/posts/kiruna-stockholm-oslo.md

 ![](./assets/travel/kiruna-stockholm-oslo/KirunaFirstAurora.JPEG)

-We also took part in a Aurora expedition with dinner - a snowmobile, Northern Lights and dinner tour.
+We also took part in an Aurora expedition with dinner - a snowmobile, Northern Lights and dinner tour.
 Sadly we did not see the Northern Lights that day, but the landscape and food were great.
 Another day, we drove to the Esrange Space Center.
 It was a long car drive, but it was worth it.
 We stopped on several occasions for photography and even saw a Moose and a Reindeer in the wild.
 The space station visitor center was interesting, but the best part about going there was definitely the landscape and the almost untouched nature.

 ![](./assets/travel/kiruna-stockholm-oslo/KirunaSpaceStation1.JPEG)